Noah6544/Daily-Picture-Aligner/README.md

 ## Known Issues:
 - Sometimes, there are just some images that simply don't like getting aligned properly.
 I found that about 2% of my photos (out of ~300) do  this for some reason.
 Just delete them and keep it pushing honestly.
+- Similarly, the script will sometimes lock onto another face in the image, this happens sometimes, if it does, delete that image as it will continually make the same mistake over and over.
+But if your face is in the center and most prominent, it seems to do just fine.
+I'm working on implementing a searching method to only work on the desired face as I enjoy taking pictures spontaneously with friends and siblings and it's unfortunate to have to omit those photos.
 - The current classes.py and main.py likely has some unused code.
 Previous code regarding the multiple alignments hasn't been cleaned yet.

 ## Other files:
 - #### webcam_facemesh.py:
-- This file was made to see the transformations live as I was working on functions.
+- This script was made to see the transformations live as I was working on functions.
 It made it easier, and it was kind of cool to see.
 - ### slideshow.py:
-- This file was made to see the finished product of the AlignedPhotos without having to go onto a gifmaker site or some opensource gif maker.
+- This script was made to see the finished product of the AlignedPhotos without having to go onto a gifmaker site or some opensource gif maker.
 Quick and easy to see how it looks.
 - Paste in the desired path to photos, then enter the desired waitkey (delay), shorter is faster.

 ## Contributing: